tunmsk/nextgen-facebook/readme.txt

 * *New Features*
 	* None
 * *Improvements*
-	* Updated the plugin documentation and FAQ URLs.
+	* Updated the plugin icon images and the documentation URLs.
 	* Added a check for web server variables before doing a redirect for FORCE_SSL, in case WP is being used from the command-line.
 * *Bugfixes*
 	* None